bcgov/bctw-api/bctw-api/doc/bctw_vendor_credentials.md

 * API password
 * public key used to encrypt the credentials **

-## ** _Note: the public and private keys are currently stored as secrets in the OCP4 dev environment_
+## ** _Note: the public and private keys are currently stored as secrets in the OCP4 environments_

 ## Workflow the BCTW API uses to retrieve device API credentials
 1. The data collector cronjob starts.
 Ex.
 Lotek
 1. The cronjob calls the credentials script, passing in which credential to retrieve - this corresponds to the `api_name` column
 1. The credentials script retrieves the private key from an environment variable.
-1. the credentials script then called the `get_collar_vendor_credentials` function, and returns the API credentials to the cronjob
+1. the credentials script then called the `get_collar_vendor_credentials` database function, and returns the API credentials to the cronjob